Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Surinder Singh Thind - Jefferies LLC

-I guess the substantial way (50:12), I understand the fourth quarter being generally seasonally stronger, but it seems like there is some more volatility than I would have expected intra-quarter sometimes.
+I guess the – it's not so much – I understand the fourth quarter being generally seasonally stronger, but it seems like there is some more volatility than I would have expected intra-quarter sometimes.
 And I was just trying to get a handle on that, if there's any insight or if there's just kind of noise in the data that we have since it's just a limited amount of data.

 Judson T. Bergman - Envestnet, Inc.

 Well, the quarter-over-quarter effects, and Anil is able to continue to add to this is really a function of new enterprises, new engagements and then how professional services get rolled out for those launches and then how they ramp up.
 So there is some variation in quarter-over-quarter growth, there is some variation in year-over-year growth if you look over time, but I don't know of any technology business that doesn't have that.
-Anil maybe you could add some insight.
+Anil, maybe you could add some insight.

 Anil Arora - Envestnet, Inc.